autstudent/golang-first-steps/README.md

 In this repository, it is possible to find the following content:

-- helloword: Folder with the minimal Golang app expressions
+- 01-helloword: Folder with the minimal Golang app expressions
-- cards: A Golang app which emulates a cards games (E.g Poker)
+- 02-cards: A Golang app which emulates a cards games (E.g Poker)
+- 03-structs: A set of example around structs
+- 04-maps: A set of example around maps
+- 04-interfaces: A set of example around interfaces
 - steps: A set of folder with specific examples around the course main topics
 - examples: A set of exercises proposed during the course